chevah/geck/content/sales.rst

 It should be as generic and non-technical as possible with links to the Documentation for more in-depth / technical information.

+To save materials, or to obtain past materials, the `chevah/design` repository is available.
+Please ask the team for access to the repository.

 Announcing a new release to the email list